123manju900/bank-marketing-project/bank-marketing-project/nd00333_AZMLND_C2-master/starter_files/README.md

 Now go to azure studio and in the endpoints section, we can see that the Application insights are enabled
 ![app insight proof](https://user-images.githubusercontent.com/51949018/115063403-25a4a000-9f09-11eb-8ce4-fab6ed77917b.png)

-To enable app insights `config.json` file is downloaded in the folder where docker is running and logs.py file is run
+To enable app insights `config.json` file is downloaded in the folder where docker is running and run  logs.py file is run

 ## Swagger documentation
 In this Swagger container is deployed to view the swagger documentation.
 To run Swagger, swagger.json file is downloaded into the swagger folder and swagger.sh and serve.py are run with port as